-Leaving a lump sum isn’t always wise, especially if a loved one lacks financial know-how, or struggles with alcohol, drug or gambling dependencies.
-This is where spendthrift trusts come in.
-These provisions appoint a trustee to distribute the assets of a trust on an ongoing basis, rather than giving direct access to heirs themselves.
+Leaving a lump sum isn’t always wise, especially if a loved one lacks financial know-how or struggles with alcohol, drug, or gambling dependencies.
+This is where a spendthrift trust comes in.
+This provision appoints a trustee to distribute the assets of the trust on an ongoing basis, rather than giving direct access to heirs themselves.

-An independent entity, such as Charles Schwab Trust Company (see “Trust us,” below), often administers a spendthrift trust so that family conflicts can be avoided.
+An independent entity often administers a spendthrift trust to avoid family conflicts.
 “A good trustee can help educate heirs about budgeting and financial planning,” Tucker says.

 More to the point, the trustee typically distributes a preset amount based on a budget and may pay creditors and service providers directly.
 “For example, I have a client whose son is an artist,” Tucker says.
 “He’s immensely talented; he’s just extremely right-brained and not especially astute at managing money.”

-What’s more, because the beneficiary doesn’t control the trust, her or his creditors may not be able to claim a right to its assets.
+What’s more, because the beneficiary doesn’t control the trust, creditors may not be able to claim a right to its assets.

 For the philanthropically minded